Microchip-MPLAB-Harmony/quick_docs/source/basic/create_new_trust_zone_project/readme.md

 4. Configuration Settings:
    - Name: Enter the configuration name.
    - Target Device: Choose target device
-   - TrustZone Enabled: Select checkbox and click Finish to launch MPLAB® Harmony Configurator (MHC).
+   - Click Finish button to launch MPLAB® Harmony Configurator (MHC).
 After clicking the Finish button, MHC will create Secure and Non-secure MPLAB® X Projects.

     <img src = "images/new_trustzone_project_step4.png" width="750" height="550" align="middle">

     **Note**:
+     - By default the **TrustZone Enabled** checkbox is selected by MHC for TrustZone devices, user can't disable the TrustZone functionality for that specific device.
-     - After clicking the Finish button, if MHC does not launch, user can launch it by selecting **Tools > Embedded > MPLAB® Harmony 3 Configurator** from the MPLAB® X IDE.
+     - After clicking the Finish button, if MHC does not launch, user can launch it by selecting.
+     **Tools > Embedded > MPLAB® Harmony 3 Configurator** from the MPLAB® X IDE.